python/cpython/Doc/tutorial/modules.rst

 Modules can import other modules.
 It is customary but not required to place all :keyword:`import` statements at the beginning of a module (or script, for that matter).
-The imported module names are placed in the importing module's global symbol table.
+The imported module names, if placed at the beginning of a module, are placed in the importing module's global symbol table.

 There is a variant of the :keyword:`import` statement that imports names from a module directly into the importing module's symbol table.
 For example::